As we prepare for the 2022 Swift Mentorship Program, we’re excited to share insights from a few of last year’s mentees on their learning journey.

 Changes to the mentorship program

 The Diversity in Swift workgroup is excited to continue offering the Swift Mentorship Program to welcome and support more programmers in the Swift community.
-After the 12-week cohort over the summer, we’ll continue to offer mentorship on a rolling bases for starter bug contributions, so new mentors and new mentees can submit applications to join throughout the year.
+After the 12-week cohort over the summer, we’ll continue to offer mentorship on a rolling bases for good first issue contributions, so new mentors and new mentees can submit applications to join throughout the year.

 You can find out more about the Swift mentorship program, and instructions for how to apply at Swift.org/mentorship.